shreyaspurohit/chrome.extension.uptimeRobotMonitor/README.md

 Chrome UptimeRobot Monitor Extension
 ====================================

-A chrome extension that uses UptimeRobot (http://uptimerobot.com/) API's to display server statuses using Monitor API's at a click of the button.
+A chrome extension that uses UptimeRobot (http://uptimerobot.com/) API's to display server statuses using Monitor or Account API's at a click of the button.
 The extension is also capable of providing desktop notifications of server up and down statuses.

 Download
 --------